 Match results and employment decisions are contingent on adherence to the following conditions.

-As full-time employees of the University, BCC interns must demonstrate a spiritual attitude and a Christian lifestyle consistent with the beliefs, methods, and goals of the university.
-Candidates who match with the Biola Counseling Center internship program must complete a university employment application in which they commit to uphold all Biola community standards of conduct and affirm that their personal theological beliefs are in agreement with the Biola University Doctrinal Statement.
+As full-time employees of the University, BCC interns must demonstrate a spiritual attitude and a Christian lifestyle consistent with the beliefs, methods, and goals of the university (see Biola's Mission and Statement on Diversity).
+Candidates who match with the Biola Counseling Center internship program must complete a university employment application in which they commit to uphold all Biola community standards of conduct (see Employee Handbook Section 3.1 and Employee Handbook Section 3.11) and affirm that their personal theological beliefs are in agreement with Biola University's Articles of Faith and Biblical Principles.
 Biola’s theological position has been and remains Christian, Protestant, and theologically conservative.

 All positions at Biola University require applicants to undergo a criminal background check that includes a review of any misdemeanor and felony convictions, pending charges, and the national sex offender registry.
 Results are evaluate